 CTE staff are available to help you throughout the LITE Grant process, from discussing preliminary research ideas to disseminating your results.

-Before your submit an application, we can:
+Before you submit an application:

 - Offer advice on whether your project idea is eligible for LITE grant funding.

 - Provide answers to your questions about the LITE grant application process.